This feature is only available if you are on the Enterprise licensing plan.

 To set up the Azure AD integration, you need:

-- an Automation Cloud organization with an Enterprise Trial or Enterprise license
+- an Automation Cloud organization with an Enterprise license

-- an organization administrator UiPath account that uses the same email address as an Azure AD user; the Azure AD user does not require admin permissions in Azure;
+- the organization administrator needs an Azure AD account that uses the same email address as the Automation Cloud local account; the Azure AD account is only needed for testing the integration, so the Azure AD user does not require admin permissions in Azure;

-- UiPath Studio and Assistant to use the recommended deployment.
+- UiPath Studio and UiPath Assistant to use the recommended deployment.

 Automation Cloud requires an app registration in your Azure AD tenant and some configuration so that it can view your active directory members to establish user identity.
 The app registration details are also required to later connect Automation Cloud to your Azure AD tenant.